Skip to main content

 Please note that these specialized neuroimaging templates are not activated by default in the DSRI catalog.

-If you require access to the Integrated Ubuntu fMRI Workstation, Freesurfer, FSL, or ANTs images, please contact the Research Computing Support team to have them enabled for your specific project:
+If you require access to the Integrated Ubuntu fMRI Workstation, Freesurfer, FSL, ANTs or HALFpipe images, please contact the RCS team, to have them enabled for you.

 Ubuntu VNC for fMRI Preprocessing